tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 Note that these laws are not enforced by the compiler when you create your own instances of `Functor`.
 You’ll need to test them for yourself.
 Following these laws guarantees that general code (e.g. algorithms) using `fmap` will also work for your own instances of `Functor`.

 Let's make a custom instance of `Functor` for a simple binary tree type and check that the laws hold.
-Here's a tree datatype:
+Here's a simple binary tree datatype:

 ```haskell
 data Tree a = Empty